 - A Primary Member is personally invoiced and is personally responsible to pay for the annual membership dues of all Members designated to the Membership Account.
 However, certain additional service charges and fees payable for roadside assistance and other Member services must be paid for by the Member that requested the service, at the time of service.
 Please note: if a Donor has been assigned to the Membership Account, the Donor will be invoiced for the annual membership dues.

 - The Primary Member is the default beneficiary of any accrued CAA Dollars®, even if earned by the Associate Member(s).
 CAA Dollars® earned in a household by Associate Members are not transferable between households unless the entire household is moving.

 - Each CAA SCO Member is prohibited from having more than one active CAA Membership account at any given time, and across all CAA Clubs that form part of the federation of the Canadian Automobile Association.
 To consult a list of CAA Clubs, visit caa.ca/services/find-your-club.
-Duplicate and/or alias CAA Memberships will be revoked and refunds will not be provided where services have been used on a duplicate account.
+Duplicate and/or alias CAA Memberships may be revoked and are subject to a $50 handling fee.
+Refunds will not be provided where services have been used on a duplicate account.

 Member Identification / Validation:

 Each Member must be prepared to show his or her valid membership card (in physical or electronic/app form) and government issued photo identification upon request to the CAA representative or service provider.
 The Member’s name must be visible on the photo ID and must match the name listed in our active Member database.
 As a Member, you must be present for service.